veggieboy/MergeSort/README.md

 - Return the results list.

 ## How do I know when I'm done?
-When you run the program, it will call your mergeSort method to search a large dictionary of words, and then use Binary Search and Sequential Search (remember?) to look up words in the sorted dictionary, recording the number of loop iterations it took to find the element.
+When you run the program, it will call your mergeSort method to sort a large dictionary of words, and then use Binary Search and Sequential Search (remember?) to look up words in the sorted dictionary, recording the number of loop iterations it took to find the element.
 You will know everything is done correctly when:
 - The program actually runs and exits, and doesn't loop forever.
 - None of the results show -1 for the "index" column.
 - The "index" column in the output is in ascending order.
 The program looks for words in lexicographical order, so if you sorted the dictionary correctly, the indexes of the words in the sorted dictionary list will be in ascending order.
 (Why?)